vishnupeas/config/ubuntu/readme.md

    sudo apt install qbittorrent -y
    ```
    If you want the latest version then download the AppImage form the [official website](https://www.fosshub.com/qBittorrent.html) and have it placed under `/usr/local/bin`

+1. ## **VSCode**
+   - Download `spacemono NF` font to support editor font inside vscode from [here](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.1.1/SpaceMono.zip) or go to the [fonts website](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.1.1/SpaceMono.zip).
+Install it using the `font-manager`.
+   - Download the `.deb` by clicking [here](https://code.visualstudio.com/sha/download?build=stable&os=linux-deb-x64), if that doesn't work then download it from the [official website](https://code.visualstudio.com/Download#)

 1. ## **filezilla**
     ```sh